SkooveLearn PianoDownload on the App Store

 How to count sixteenth notes

-Sixteenth notes are twice as fast as eighth notes, which means we have twice as many notes to count.
-Therefore, we need to add some more symbols.
-We use the letters “e” and “a” pronounced “ee” and “uh” to count sixteenth notes.
+Sixteenth notes are half the value of eighth notes, which means we have twice as many notes to count.
+Therefore, we need to subdivide bars and beats further.
+When counting 16th note subdivisions we use the letters “e” and “a” pronounced “ee” and “ah” to count sixteenth notes.
 Try practicing this rhythm using any of the bass clef notes.

 Here is how you count sixteenth note beats in 4/4 time:

-We pronounce this as “1 – ee – and – uh – 2 – ee – and – uh – 3 – ee – and – uh – 4 – ee – and – uh.”
+When internalising how to play sixteenth notes we pronounce them as “1 – ee – and – ah – 2 – ee – and – ah – 3 – ee – and – ah – 4 – ee – and – ah.”
 You can compare the counting of eighth and sixteenth note beats like this:

-See how the downbeats one, two, three and four and the “+” symbol all line up between the eighth note and sixteenth note?
+Notice how the downbeats one, two, three and four and the “+” symbol all line up between the eighth and sixteenth notes?

-Just as we have the dotted half note and dotted quarter note, so too do we have a dotted eighth note and dotted sixteenth note.
-Remember that the dot adds ½ of the note value to the rhythm.
-Therefore, a dotted eighth note is equal to ¾ of a count.
-Since the eighth note receives ½ of a count and ½ of ½ is ¼, this means the dotted eighth note is equal to ½ + ¼, or ¾ of a count.
-Math is fun, right?
+With dotted notes the dot adds ½ of the note value to the rhythm.
+Therefore, a dotted eighth note is equal to ¾ of a beat.
+Since the eighth note receives ½ of a beat and ½ of ½ is ¼, this means the dotted eighth note is equal to ½ + ¼, or ¾ of a beat.

 dotted eighth note